cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 In the future, checkra1n will support all devices released before iOS 12.
 Currently, however, the following devices aren't supported:

-  - iPhone 5S
-  - iPad mini 2
-  - iPad mini 3
-  - iPad Air
+  - iPad 5
   - iPad Air 2
   - iPad Pro (1st Gen)

+Support for the following devices is experimental, and may require more attempts than usual:

+  - iPhone 5s
+  - iPad Mini 2
+  - iPad Mini 3
+  - iPad Air

 Every time you reboot, you must have a computer with you to re-apply the exploit.
 This is different to the majority of iOS exploits in the recent years where you only had to run an application to re-apply the exploit.